 It is important to be aware that, by law, copying carried out for a commercial purpose requires prior permission from the copyright owner or payment of a copyright fee.

 The Copyright Licensing Agency (CLA) Sticker Scheme, provides a simple way to pay a copyright fee and lawfully copy extracts from books, magazines or journals, for commercial purposes.
 This can be done in the Central Reference Library, although, there are exceptions which are not covered.
-Reference Library staff can advise on use of the scheme.
+Local Studies staff can advise on use of the scheme.

 To help you decide whether your copying is for a commercial purpose, the Copyright Licensing Agency and the British Library have jointly prepared some FAQ's: Copyright Licensing Agency.